-In 2014 the Bi-State Technical Advisory Committee evaluated projects in the Bi-State Action Plan (BSAP) and created a list of 76 projects that represented the projects that were most necessary to complete.
+In 2014 the Bi-State Technical Advisory Committee (TAC) evaluated projects in the 2012 Bi-State Action Plan (BSAP) and created a list of 76 projects that were the highest priority to complete.
 At this time, the boundaries of the conifer projects were drawn based on local knowledge and suspected bird use.
 In 2014 the USGS produced the Conservation Planning Tool, which ranked the potential conifer projects based on benefit to grouse and cost effectiveness.
-In 2015, subcommittees of the TAC in the North and South Bi-State used the CPT rank as the basis of a reranking of the conifer projects that included other information, such as on-the-ground knowledge of an area, logistics of planning and implementation, and professional expertise.
-At every step, it was assumed that 1) Priorities would change based on new information and 2) New priorities might occur that were unknown at the time of the 76 projects.
+In 2015, subcommittees of the TAC in the North and South Bi-State used the CPT rank as the basis to re-rank conifer projects and included other information, such as on-the-ground knowledge of an area, logistics of planning and implementation, and professional expertise.
+At every step, it was assumed that 1) Priorities would change based on new information, and 2) New priorities might occur that were unknown at the time of the 76 projects.